jonathanpeppers/glidex/README.md

 # glidex and glidex.forms
-glidex is a minimalist Xamarin.Android binding of Glide found at https://github.com/bumptech/glide
+glidex is a minimalist Xamarin.Android binding of [Glide](https://github.com/bumptech/glide).
+Google recommends Glide for simplifying the complexity of managing `Android.Graphics.Bitmap` within your apps ([docs here](https://developer.android.com/topic/performance/graphics/manage-memory.html)).

-glidex.forms is a prototype of what we can do to improve Xamarin.Forms image performance on Android.
+glidex.forms is a prototype of what we can do to improve Xamarin.Forms image performance on Android by taking a dependency on Glide.
 See my post on the topic [here](http://jonathanpeppers.com/Blog/xamarin-forms-performance-on-android).

 Download from NuGet (use the Prerelease checkbox):